railwayapp/docs/src/docs/guides/public-networking.md

 ### User-defined port

-If you prefer to explicitly set a port, you *must* set the `PORT` variable in your service variables to the port on which your service is listening.
+If you prefer to explicitly set a port, you can set the `PORT` variable in your service variables to the port on which your service is listening.

+If your domain does not have a [target port set](/guides/public-networking#target-ports), Railway will direct incoming traffic to the port specified in the `PORT` variable, this is sometimes needed when creating a template.

 For information on how to configure variables, see the [Variables guide](/guides/variables).